OpenElements/hedera-enterprise/README.md

 ## Managed services

-The module provides a set of managed services that can be used to interact with the Hiero network.
+The module provides a set of managed services that can be used to interact with a Hiero based network.
 The following services are available in spring and microprofile:

 - `com.openelements.hiero.base.AccountClient`: to interact with Hiero accounts